mucstudio/aiwebsitetools/docs/VPS-DEPLOYMENT.md

 CREATE DATABASE aiwebsitetools;
 CREATE USER aiuser WITH ENCRYPTED PASSWORD 'your_secure_password';
 GRANT ALL PRIVILEGES ON DATABASE aiwebsitetools TO aiuser;
+\c aiwebsitetools
+GRANT ALL ON SCHEMA public TO aiuser;
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO aiuser;
+GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO aiuser;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO aiuser;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON SEQUENCES TO aiuser;
 \q
 ```